 - Ask your beta-testers and social media fans for feedback

-As much as 79% of users check ratings and reviews before downloading an app.
+As much as 79% of users check ratings and reviews before downloading.
 Make it impossible for them to resist to try yours!

 Want more data?
 Check out the Mobile Apps Ratings and Reviews Report by Apptentive!